-Income tax returns from 2019 to 2023 and value-added tax for the periods from December 2019 to December 2023 of the Company and Subsidiaries will be reviewed by the Tax Administration.
-In addition, the income tax return of the Company for 2020 is also subject to review.
+Income tax returns from 2020 to 2024 and value-added tax for the periods from December 2020 to December 2024 of the Company and Subsidiaries will be reviewed by the Tax Administration.
+In addition, the Tax Administration has started a review process of income tax corresponding to period 2022 of the Company.

 Since certain differences may arise from the interpretation that the Tax Administration has on regulations applicable to the Company and Subsidiaries, it is not possible to determine to date whether additional tax liabilities will arise or not from the reviews to be conducted.
 Any additional tax, charge, and interest, if incurred, will be recognized in profit or loss for the year when such criteria differences with the Tax Administration are resolved.
-However, Management of the Company and Subsidiaries believes that that no material liabilities will arise as a result of potential reviews.
+Management of the Company and Subsidiaries believes that that no material liabilities will arise as a result of potential reviews.